karthequian/Kubernetes/04_01_Adding_labels_to_the_app/Readme.md

 social-staging   1/1       Running   3          37m
 ```

-The oppositre of "in" is "notin", surprise, that is supported as well, shown in this example:
+The opposite of "in" is "notin".
+Surprise.
+"Notin" is supported as well, as shown in this example:

 ```
 MacbookHome:04_01_Adding_labels_to_the_app karthik$ kubectl get pods -l 'release-version notin (1.0,2.0)'